devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

 #### Alignment to genome
 The alignment process consists of choosing an appropriate reference genome to map our reads against, and performing the read alignment using one of several alignment tools such as [NovoAlign](http://www.novocraft.com/main/page.php?s=novoalign) or [BWA](https://github.com/lh3/bwa).

-First, we need to index the reference genome for bwa, this is key in speedy alignment of reads

-    bwa index data/ref_genome/ecoli_rel606.fasta

-The next step is the alignment, and the usage for bwa is `bwa aln genome.fasta fastq > SAIfile`
+The usage for bwa is `bwa aln genome.fasta fastq > SAIfile`

 Have a look at the [bwa options page](http://bio-bwa.sourceforge.net/bwa.shtml).
 While we are running bwa with the default parameters here, your use case might require a change of parameters.
 NOTE: Always read the manual page for any tool before using and try to understand the options.

     bwa aln data/ref_genome/ecoli_rel606.fasta ../data/trimmed_fastq/ \
     SRR098283.fastq_trim.fastq > results/sai/SRR098283.trimmed.aligned.sai

 Convert the output to the SAM format.
-Usage: `bwa samse genome SAIfile fastq > SAMfile`
+Usage: `bwa samse genome.fasta SAIfile fastq > SAMfile`

 	bwa samse data/ref_genome/ecoli_rel606.fasta results/sai/ \
 	SRR098283.trimmed.aligned.sai ../data/trimmed_fastq/SRR098283.fastq_trim.fastq > \
 	results/sam/SRR098283.trimmed.aligned.sam

-Explore the ["SAM" format](http://samtools.sourceforge.net/).
-What key information is contained?
-What is in the header?
+We already know about the information within a [SAM file](https://github.com/adamfreedman/knowyourdata-genomics/blob/gh-pages/lessons/01-know_your_data.md#aligned-reads-sam).
+Let's take a quick look at the one we just created:

 	head results/sam/SRR098283.trimmed.aligned.sam

-	@SQ	SN:NC_012967.1	LN:4629812
-	@PG	ID:bwa	PN:bwa	VN:0.7.9a-r786	CL:bwa samse data/ref_genome/ecoli_rel606.fasta 	results/sai/SRR098283.trimmed.aligned.sai ../data/trimmed_fastq/	SRR098283.fastq_trim.fastq
-	SRR098283.290	4	*	0	0	*	*	0	0	TCATTTTTTGNGCGCGCGGCGGANATTGACGNA	CC?ABBBBB:!=?7?:7;><?<A!@A@+;=<!:
-	SRR098283.297	16	NC_012967.1	3089646	25	35M	*	0	0	CGTNAAAAAAANCGGCGTTCTCGATCAAGTTCTGG	<;B!A@BAB?;!@B@39A?AA;B?A@@@A@B?BBBXT:A:U	NM:i:2	X0:i:1	X1:i:0	XM:i:2	XO:i:0	XG:i:0	MD:Z:3G7C23
-	SRR098283.299	16	NC_012967.1	793036	37	23M	*	0	0	AAAATGTGCGGGAATGGTCCGGT	8266?9'?;==?>8>>A?9;@@A	XT:A:U	NM:i:0	X0:i:1	X1:i:0	XM:i:0	XO:i:0	XG:i:0	MD:Z:23
-	SRR098283.300	16	NC_012967.1	315994	37	23M	*	0	0	TCCTTTGTTGTGTGCAGGGATCA	C*5CBBCBBCB@BB@BBBBBB<@	XT:A:U	NM:i:0	X0:i:1	X1:i:0	XM:i:0	XO:i:0	XG:i:0	MD:Z:23
-	SRR098283.302	0	NC_012967.1	1784850	25	35M	*	0	0	AGAAGAAATTAGAGAACTGGTTTNGGGGCTTNCCC	BB?C=BCCA?C7>A?A@A9;:?B!??938AB!B=@XT:A:U	NM:i:2	X0:i:1	X1:i:0	XM:i:2	XO:i:0	XG:i:0	MD:Z:23C7A3
-	SRR098283.303	16	NC_012967.1	3087882	37	31M	*	0	0	GGCGACANCTTGTTGATACTGGCAGGCGCAT	A:7@;7A!?@CBBCBBC?AB?BABAB=AABB	XT:A:U	NM:i:1	X0:i:1	X1:i:0	XM:i:1	XO:i:0	XG:i:0	MD:Z:7G23
-	SRR098283.306	0	NC_012967.1	3823753	37	25M	*	0	0	GGTCAGGAAACTCACCATCACCGNC	?BABB:+BBABABCBAB?BC?B4!B	XT:A:U	NM:i:1	X0:i:1	X1:i:0	XM:i:1	XO:i:0	XG:i:0	MD:Z:23C1
-	SRR098283.307	0	NC_012967.1	3109908	25	35M	*	0	0	GGTTTACCACCACTGCGGGCAGCNTAAAACANTGC	CCBCCBCCCBCBCBB@@=;=B7@!BA@;@=A!CB:XT:A:U	NM:i:2	X0:i:1	X1:i:0	XM:i:2	XO:i:0	XG:i:0	MD:Z:23A7T3

 Convert the SAM file to BAM format:

     samtools view -S -b results/sam/SRR098283.trimmed.aligned.sam > \
     results/bam/SRR098283.trimmed.aligned.bam

-*BAM is the binary version of SAM and is recommended for use with downstream applications and for storage.
-More detailed information about these formats can be [found here](https://samtools.github.io/hts-specs/SAMv1.pdf)*

 Sort the BAM file:

-    samtools sort -O 'bam' -T temp.prefix results/bam/SRR098283.trimmed.aligned.bam > \
+    samtools sort -O bam -T temp.prefix results/bam/SRR098283.trimmed.aligned.bam > \
     results/bam/SRR098283.trimmed.aligned.sorted.bam

-*BAM files can be sorted in multiple ways, e.g. by location of alignment on the chromosome, by read name, etc. It is important to be aware that different alignment tools will output differently sorted SAM/BAM, and different downstream tools require differently sorted alignment files as input.*
+*SAM/BAM files can be sorted in multiple ways, e.g. by location of alignment on the chromosome, by read name, etc. It is important to be aware that different alignment tools will output differently sorted SAM/BAM, and different downstream tools require differently sorted alignment files as input.*

 #### Assess the alignment (visualization)

-Index the BAM and reference fasta file for visualization with IGV:
+Index the BAM file for visualization with IGV:

     samtools index results/bam/SRR098283.trimmed.aligned.sorted.bam

-	samtools faidx data/ref_genome/ecoli_rel606.fasta
-	#We will need the indexed fasta for variant calling as well.

 **Transfer files to your laptop**

-Using [FileZilla](https://filezilla-project.org/), transfer the following files to your local machine, `results/bam/SRR098283.trimmed.aligned.sorted.bam`,
+Using FileZilla, transfer the following 3 files to your local machine, `results/bam/SRR098283.trimmed.aligned.sorted.bam`,

 `results/bam/SRR098283.trimmed.aligned.sorted.bam.bai`,